Putin open to talks with the West over Ukraine, says Kremlin

 Moscow responded publicly to Mr Biden’s comments with Kremlin spokesman Dmitry Peskov telling reporters: “The president of the Russian Federation has always been, is and remains open to negotiations in order to ensure our interests.”

-Mr Peskov said the US’s refusal to recognise annexed territory in Ukraine as Russian was a hinderance in a search for ways to end the war.
+Mr Peskov said the US’s refusal to recognise annexed territory in Ukraine as Russian was a hindrance in a search for ways to end the war.

-Previously, Moscow has sought security guarantees including a reversal of NATO’s eastern enlargement.
+Previously, Moscow has sought security guarantees including a reversal of Nato’s eastern enlargement.

 After their talks on Thursday, Mr Biden and Mr Macron said in a joint statement that they were committed to holding Russia to account “for widely documented atrocities and war crimes, committed both by its regular armed forces and by its proxies” in Ukraine.